funktionale-programmierung/bob2015/2018/heinzel.md

 To follow along and try their own ideas, participants will need the GHC compiler (which can be installed as part of the [Haskell Platform](https://www.haskell.org/platform/)).
 Please make sure to set it up beforehand so we can start on time!
 You should be able to start the interactive interpreter GHCi.

+## Matthias Heinzel

+Matthias Heinzel started programming with C on microcontrollers, but soon fell under the spell of immutability, purity and principled abstraction.

+He likes to share his passion for functional programming, e.g. as a teaching assistant at the Technical University of Berlin and organizer of Haskell meetups in Berlin.